 Extra black bin

-Every residential property is entitled to one standard black bin for non-recyclable household waste which is emptied once a fortnight.
-With the wide range of items that can be recycled from home, the standard size bin should be suitable for most households.
+Every household is provided with one black bin for non-recyclable household waste which is emptied once a fortnight.
+With the wide range of items that can be recycled from home, one bin should be suitable for most households.
 However, if you are struggling with your waste due to special circumstances, you can apply for an extra black bin.

-An annual administration charge of £32 applies to this service.
-A 50% concession applies to those in receipt of Income Support, Pension Guarantee Credit, Income-based Job Seekers Allowance or Income-based Employment and Support Allowance.
+An annual administration charge of £35.30 is applied to this service.
+A 50% concession applies to those in receipt of Universal Credit, Income Support, Pension Guarantee Credit, Income-based Job Seekers Allowance or Income-based Employment and Support Allowance.
 If the extra bin is needed because of a medical condition the extra bin service is free of charge.